Exclusive: Pfizer to launch consumer health sale in November - sources

 GSK Chief Executive Emma Walmsley confirmed on Wednesday she would look “carefully” at the business.

-Three people familiar with the situation said the British drugmaker had hired Citi (C.N) to represent it in the auction.
+Three people familiar with the situation said the British drugmaker had hired Citi to represent it in the auction.
 GSK declined to comment while Citi was not immediately available.

-Other possible bidders could include Procter & Gamble (PG.N), Sanofi (SASY.PA), Johnson & Johnson (JNJ.N) and Nestle (NESN.S), several sources said.
+Other possible bidders could include Procter & Gamble, Sanofi, Johnson & Johnson and Nestle, several sources said.

 Pfizer plans to send out financial information about the consumer unit to prospective buyers in around three weeks time, one of the sources said.